← Blog · Written by the JSONNeat maintainer · Published

-REST API JSON Best Practices: Naming, Errors, Pagination & Versioning
+REST API JSON Best Practices: Field Names, Errors & Pagination (2026)

 Naming conventions